alexhunsley/ringing/pn-exhaustive-explore/combosWriteup.md

 The canonical form of our method is the place notation corresponding to the the largest measure.

-Note that if find a largest measure in more than one rotation, the place notation contains repetition, and so is not well formed.
+Note that if we find multiple (equal) largest measures, the place notation is repetitive, and so is not a well formed method.

 ### Worked example of finding canonical form

 Suppose we're considering minimus methods.
 Our dictionary of place notations on stage 4 is $\{``x", ``12", ``14", ``34"\}$, and the method we want to convert to canonical form is Plain Bob Minimus, with PN being ```x.14.x.14.x.14.x.12```.

-We re-write each rotation of our PN and its reversal as a measure:
+For each rotation of our PN and its reversal, we calculate the measure:

 place notation         as indexes into dictionary    as measure integer
 ---------------------  ----------------------------  ------------------